scy/knowledge/src/php.md

 A language with horrible design errors.
 A language that can be used professionally nevertheless.

+## Getting Good Random Data

+I see code that uses `mt_rand()` on an array of characters or something like that way too often.
+But also a hash over `microtime(true) . gethostname()` isn't really random data.

+Using `/dev/urandom` is nearly always a good idea, and I can recommend [my summary of why you don't need `/dev/random` in most cases, and when you do](unix.md#is-devurandom-good-enough) to get rid of some common misconceptions.
+However, in PHP there's an even easier way, and that's [the `random_bytes()` function](http://php.net/manual/en/function.random-bytes.php), which I can highly recommend.
+It's available since PHP 7, but if you have some 5.6 code to maintain (or an even older version?) there's a polyfill [paragonie/random_compat](https://github.com/paragonie/random_compat) available all the way down to PHP 5.2.

+You can pass its results directly to something like `base64_encode()` or `hash()`, or concatenate it with date and FQDN of your server or whatever to make it even more "unique".

 ## Xdebug

 ### For PHP 5.6